TheFlav/Flash-Masta-Desktop/README.md

 LinkMasta and performing *libusb* library function calls to send and receive data via USB.

+**/src/test** - tracked
+Contains files and classes for unit testing.

 **/src/hardware/AVR** - tracked
 Contains some header files used by the original LinkMasta.
 These files actually contain a lot of source code despite their header status, these functions